LXY199611/L2_framework/README.md

 # L2_framework

-This is the demo is for paper *Unified framework for learning with label distribution.
+This is the demo is for paper *Unified framework for learning with label distribution*.

 You can tune the parameters for your own dataset.